 The Philosophy of Knowledge-Swap

-The philosophy of the knowledge swap was originally anchored simply in my need to make friends in the small town of Karamea, in 2002.
-I had earlier been a training administration officer in the Naval Reserves, in Auckland, and I knew that it was a role which required lots of conversations on interesting topics, with other people.
+The philosophy of a 'knowledge-swap' began in my need to make friends in the small town of Karamea, in 2002.
+I had moved there from Auckland, where I had been a part time training administration officer in the Naval Reserves.
+I knew it was a role which required lots of conversations on interesting topics, with other people.
+I was also deeply concerned about the need to pass on knowledge from the older generation to the younger generation, and I sensed a future of economic stress in which the young wouldn't know how to grow food in their own gardens.
 So I thought, "I know, I'll make myself into a sort-of training officer of Karamea!"
+I originally called it the Karamea Summer School on 'Back to Basics Living'.
+And later I changed it to a 'knowledge-swap' concept.
+And that's where the photos come from.

 The policy and practice of education in the Western world has undergone profound and far-reaching changes in the past 60 years.
 Up until about the mid 1970s, Philosophers of Education in the western world recognised that Education was a domain of knowledge in a special class of domains called 'the common good'.
-The common good was critical for the fluorishing of human life, society and by extension, the economy of that society.
+The common good was critical for the flourishing of human life, society and by extension, the economy of that society.

 Other domains of knowledge within the common good include family, health, defence, justice and conservation.
 In past generations, everyone knew that the first principles of each common good had to be protected as a matter of civilisational security from any outside influence, especially from the influence of commercial interests.